 One of the most important aspects of creating a positive workplace culture is making sure that all employees feel appreciated and involved.

-If your boss is behaving in a way that doesn’t enable you to feel as if you are an important staff member, your experience in that workplace will be anything but fulfilling.
+If your boss is behaving in a way that doesn’t enable you to feel as if you are an important staff member, your experience in that work will be anything but fulfilling.

 If you do manage to get your boss’s ear for a second, does he or she simply dismiss or mock your ideas?